rrecker01/ece1895_teamZeta/README.md

  # Rules for GitHub
 1. Make sure someone else reviews and merges your code
 2. BRANCHES, don't work on main unless we're all working on it together(ie. over Zoom, in person)
+3. VSCode is very useful for tracking changes, can clone repo from there, I suggest adding the extension Git Graph

 -----